-Yesterday was an active but mellow day exploring beaches and inner islands near Praslin.
-I joined a day tour beginning at 6 am with a drive to Cat Cocos ferry and an hour-long ride from Mahé to Praslin.
+Yesterday was an active but mellow day exploring beaches and inner islands near Praslin Island.
+I joined a day tour beginning at 6 am with a drive to Cat Cocos ferry and an hour-long ride from Mahé Island to Praslin.
 On Praslin, we boarded a catamaran for a sailing and snorkeling adventure.

 Sailing on Catamaran Oplezir

 St. Pierre Islet